-Feature Description Event occurrence User configuration Sensor Data Measurement The NBP8 takes compensated pressure measurement and can notify the external host that sensor data is available or that Periodic Enable/disable pulse generation when sensor data ready or when acquisition status flag is not clear The last 12 pressure values are stored in memory.
-Period selection (ODR) Pressure Change The NBP8 monitors the pressure change over time and notifies the external host if the Pressure value is verified at the Pressure monitoring options selectable independently Detection (PCD) pressure change conditions set by the user are met.
-ODR rate Programmable warning thresholds (1 00) Programmable debounce counter Self-test The NBP8 performs self-test for the ADC and Periodic and/or Enable/Disable periodic self-test Pressure Measurement Cell (Pcell).
-In case of failed status, the NBP8 can notify the external punctual (triggered by the appropriate If enabled, period selection host.
+Feature Description Event occurrence User configuration Sensor Data Measurement The NBP9 takes compensated pressure measurement and can notify the external host that sensor data is available or that Periodic Enable/disable pulse generation when sensor data ready or when acquisition status flag is not clear measurement completed with errors.
+The last 12 pressure values are stored in memory.
+Period selection (ODR) Pressure Change over time and notifies the external host if the is verified at the selectable independer is verified at the Pressure monitoring options selectable independently Detection (PCD) Programmable warning thresholds (1 00) Programmable debounce counter Self-test The NBP9 performs self-test for the ADC and Periodic and/or Enable/Disable periodic self-test Pressure Measurement Cell (Pcell).
+In case of failed status, the NBP9 can notify the external punctual (triggered by the appropriate If enabled, period selection host.
 The result of the last Self-test is stored in memory. command written via SPI) Enable/disable pulse generation if an error is detected